pwnpad/pwnpad/README.md

 #### Toggle ASLR

-You can turn ASLR on and off
+You can turn ASLR on and off.

 - On: `aslr on`
 - Off: `aslr off`

 #### Enable noVNC (only in extra image)

-Enabling VNC (you may need to run your system through a proxy to access the noVNC server)
+Enabling VNC (you may need to run your system through a proxy to access the noVNC server).

 - Start: `gui start`
 - Stop: `gui stop`

+#### Create intel environment (only in arm64 image)

+Creates a chroot environment to run purely intel binaries.
+You can still run intel binaries that uses only glibc within the regular context.

+- Use pacman: `intel-pacman`
+- Run command: `intel-run`

 ### Included Infosec Tools